China Railway High-speed: Innovation

 The Chinese Ministry of Science has invested nearly 10 billion yuan in this science and technology plan, which is by far the largest investment program.
 The project has brought together a total of 25 universities, 11 research institutes, and national laboratories, and 51 engineering research centers.
 The Ministry of Science hopes to develop basic research sufficient to produce key technologies necessary to develop trains capable of 500 km/h through the "863 Project" and "973 Project".

 Technology export

-On 27 July 2009, Chinese Ministry deputy chief engineer Zhang Shuguang stated that the United States, Saudi Arabia and Brazil are interested in Chinese high-speed railway technology.
-July 28.
-The Federal Railroad Administration and the US government are negotiating on the introduction of Chinese railway technology.
-On 14 October 2009, Prime minister of Russia Vladimir Putin and the Russian Railroad Administration signed an Organizing and developing railway in Russia memo with Ministry of Railways of China, planning to build a high-speed railway from Vladivostok to Khabarovsk.
+On July 27, 2009, Chinese Ministry deputy chief engineer Zhang Shuguang stated that the United States, Saudi Arabia and Brazil are interested in Chinese high-speed railway technology.
+On July 28, the Federal Railroad Administration and the US government are negotiating on the introduction of Chinese railway technology.
+On October 14, 2009, Prime minister of Russia Vladimir Putin and the Russian Railroad Administration signed an Organizing and developing railway in Russia memo with Ministry of Railways of China, planning to build a high-speed railway from Vladivostok to Khabarovsk.

-Accident
+The first actual export of Chinese High-Speed Rail technology is the Jakarta - Bandung High-speed Rail of Indonesia with modified Fuxing (KCIC400AF) trainsets and operational speed of 350 km/h.
+Construction of its first phase, from Eastern Jakarta at Halim to the suburbs of Bandung at Padalarang & Tegalluar, commenced in 2016 and was completed by late 2023.
+By its first full year of operation the line had carried approximately 5.79 million passengers, with plans to extend the line to Surabaya in preliminary studies as of 2025.